ruzzgames/BlindFate/mac/readme.md

-Lastest Apple Mac and iOS game code using Xcode
+Lastest Apple Mac and iOS game code using Xcode.